 With the changes made after the pilot, the experiment plan is illustrated by Figure 6 and is divided in three stages: Generating the questionnaire, running the experiment with volunteers (students), and analyzing the results.
 According to the plan shown in Figure 6, the first stage (Create Questionnaire) is executed before running the experiment with volunteers.
 We created the replay of a recorded game session from SDM that narrates the player’s decisions throughout the game.

 The next stage is to run the experiment with volunteers.
-Before participating in the experiment, volunteers are required to read and sign a consent form.
 The volunteers watch a tutorial video from SDM, which explains details about the game interface, and read a written document summarizing key features.
 Subsequently, they watch the replay video and are divided in two groups: those that will use provenance and those that will not.
 After watching the replay video, the volunteers are handed the questionnaire.
 However, the group with provenance watches another tutorial video for the tool before receiving the questionnaire.
 This stage also has a time limit to avoid fatigue.
 The game session is available in GEMS, along with the provenance graph.
 Lastly, we performed a statistical analysis over the results by means of hypothesis test in order to compare the obtained results from both methods (with and without provenance).

 Another important factor for the design of the experiment concerns the definition of the significance level to be used during statistical analysis.
 For the experiments performed in this work we used a confidence interval of 95%, which translates to α = 0.05 where α is the maximum probability of incorrect rejecting the null hypothesis (Type I error).
 The following subsections describes the game session used for the experiment, the proposed questionnaire, and execution details.